jdossgollin/cv-pdf/README.md

 # fullcv

-This is the source files for my CV, built in latex using the `moderncv` template and `biblatex` (via `biber`).
+This is the source files for my CV, built in latex using the `moderncv` template and `biblatex` (via `biber`) for bibliographies.
 The code isn't beautifully written, but it's effective for what it does.

-Use without attributing anything to me since I didn't write any packages -- I just hacked some things together and sought help on StackOverflow.
-Thanks to the authors of the packages.
+Thanks to the authors of the packages, and in particular *Xavier Danaux* who authored the `moderncv` package and created a template that was my starting point.